SearchBlox for Opensearch Server

 2. Generate Root CA Private Key

-To create a private key, run the command below.
-(You can skip this step if you already have a CA certificate.)
+Note: Skip this step if you already have a CA certificate.

 openssl genrsa -out root-ca-key.pem 2048